drjeong/ivap/README.md

-# ietd: An Interactive Visual Analytics System for Precipitation Data Analysis
+# An Interactive Visual Analytics System for Precipitation Data Analysis